-The U.S. Presidential Executive Order issued on 27 January prevents many students from Libya, Iran, Iraq, Somalia, Sudan, Syria, and Yemen from entering the U.S. to study, leaving them uncertain about their academic future.
-The College Board is taking action to help impacted students get the information they need to continue on their college path.
+The College Board is taking action to help students impacted by the recent U.S. executive order on immigration get the information they need to continue on their college path.
 Learn more about this effort.

 Study in the United States

 There are thousands of universities in the world that welcome applications from international students.
 The process of applying to university can take about two years, so it's important to plan ahead.

 There are many factors to consider when choosing a university to apply to.
 The College Board's Big Future website lets you search for universities and make a list of your favorites.
 With Big Future you can:

 - Search for and compare universities based on degrees offered, academic majors and programs, campus size, and location.

 - Get advice from admission professionals on how to prepare for and get into university.

 - Plan for university costs and search for international financial aid.

 - Watch and share videos from students like you, navigating the application and admission process.